-Note that divorced spouses who are entitled on an earnings record are paid outside the FMB and their benefits do not reduce the benefits of those being paid within the family maximum.
+Note that divorced spouses entitled on an earnings record are paid outside the FMB and their benefits do not reduce the benefits of those being paid within the family maximum.
 For more information about divorced spouses, see “When Your Former Spouse Is Eligible for Benefits” later in this article.

 Your Family Maximum Benefit

-If you have worked enough to be insured for Social Security Disability benefits, the statement will include an estimate of your PIA (your benefit) and of your FMB.
+If you have worked enough to be insured for Social Security benefits, the statement will include an estimate of your PIA (your benefit) and your FMB.
 The difference between the two is the amount potentially payable to your dependents.
 (Note that your current year’s and sometimes your prior year’s earnings will not be listed, so even if the state says you are not insured for disability, you might be.)
-If you have any difficulty in obtaining the earnings statement and estimates, visit your closest Social Security office for assistance.
+If you have difficulty obtaining the earnings statement and estimates, visit your closest Social Security Administration office for assistance with your disability claim.

-Who is a “child”?
+Who is a dependent child?